Our Wakes: 2016

 visit Bonifacio and inside the huge fortress there are many typical houses as well as a military

-camps.
-The major economic activity of Bonifacio is tourism and the city has plenty of
+camp.
+The major economic activity of Bonifacio is tourism and the city has plenty of restaurants.

 The port of Girolata